Quasilinear SPDEs via rough paths: Setup

-for all orders of derivative $k=0,1,\cdots$ and moment exponents $\alpha\ge 0$, as well as the fact that $\int \psi(x) x_1 dx =0$.
+for all orders of derivative $k,\ell=0,1,\cdots$ and moment exponents $\alpha\ge 0$, as well as the fact that $\int \psi(x) x_1 dx =0$.
 Estimates (\ref{1.13}) follow immediately from the scaling and the fact that $\psi_1$ is a Schwartz function.
-In Lemma \ref{L:AMMM1} we show however, that our main regularity assumption \eqref{c.1} on $f$ as well as the bounds on the commutators do not depend on the specific choice of Schwartz kernel $\psi$.
+In Lemma \ref{L:AMMM1} we show however that our main regularity assumption \eqref{c.1} on $f$ as well as the bounds on the commutators do not depend on the specific choice of Schwartz kernel $\psi$.
 In particular, the statements ultimately do not depend on the semi-group property although this property plays an important part in the proofs.

-{\sc Finite domain}.
-We mimic a finite domain by imposing periodicity in both directions; w.l.o.g. we may set this scale equal to one.
 We will typically measure the size of the distribution $f$ by the expression

 where the restriction $T\le 1$ reflects the period unity.
-With Lemma \ref{LA1}, cf Step \ref{LA1S1}, we have that this expression agrees with the standard definition of the norm of $C^{\alpha-2}$.
+By Lemma \ref{LA1}, cf. Step \ref{LA1S1}, this expression agrees with the standard definition of the norm of $C^{\alpha-2}$.